DreamCodes4Life/OpenUSDFundamentals/README.md

 ##  2.1- Model Kinds
 Group, assembly, component all inherit from the base kind “model” Subcomponent is the outlier

+Only group models (group or assembly) can contain other models, and a prim can only be a model if its parent is also a group model (except the root).

 <table>
   <tr>
     <th align="left">Structure</th>